 Suil Kim Lab

-Dr. Suil Kim's lab studies the airway epithelium, the body's first responder to inhaled invaders such as cigarette smoke, bacteria, viruses, and aspirated material.
-We investigate signaling mechanisms that exaggerate pro-inflammatory innate immune responses in airway epithelial cells.
-The goal is to identify novel targets for the effective treatment of chronic inflammatory airway diseases such as COPD.
+Dr. Suil Kim studies the airway epithelium, the body's first responder to inhaled invaders such as cigarette smoke, bacteria, and aspirated material.
+He investigates signaling mechanisms that exaggerate mucous hypersecretion and neutrophilic inflammation in airways, serious and presently untreated features of chronic airway diseases such as COPD.
+The goal of research in his lab is to identify novel targets for the effective treatment of these pro-inflammatory responses in subjects with COPD.